monix/monix.io/presentations/2018-tale-two-monix-streams.md

 layout: page
 title: "A Tale of Two Monix Streams — Scala Days, 2018, Berlin"
 description: |
   Presentation from Scala Days, 2018, on Monix's Observable, compared with Iterant and a lesson in FP design
-vimeo: 300052765
+youtube: Ki4JvV66EbE
 comments: true
 ---